 Can you see what’s wrong with this picture?

 Yeah, the desktop wallpaper is visible in the background.
-Yes, I could have tediously restricted my capture area to the window boundaries, as pictured below.
+Yes, I could have tediously restricted my capture area to the window boundaries.

 Step 1: To capture a specific window, first hit ⌘-Shift-4 on the keyboard and then press the Space bar.
 The mouse pointer will turn into a camera symbol.